-Our specialty insurance products are offered through professionally licensed brokers, both wholesale and retail, authorized managing general agents, managing general underwriters, program managers and third-party administrators (collectively, "Producer[s]" and/or "Broker[s]").
-These Producers/Brokers work with our existing and potential customers, providing information and advice about our insurance products' scope of coverage, terms and conditions.
-We encourage our customers to carefully review the wording in our policies and to ask their insurance Broker any questions.
-In addition, these Producers/Brokers continue to assist customers following the purchase of a policy.
-Our underwriters regularly educate and inform the Producers/Brokers about our products to ensure that they have comprehensive understanding of our products and the suitability of those products' coverage.
-In particular, our underwriters regularly provide Producers/Brokers with information about the cost of our products, their limits, deductibles and exclusions.
+Our specialty insurance products are offered exclusively through professionally licensed brokers, both wholesale and retail, authorized managing general agents, managing general underwriters, program managers and third-party administrators (collectively, "Producers" and/or "Brokers").
+As a result, the Producers/Brokers generally manage our customer relationships by engaging directly with our insureds.
+These Producers/Brokers work with our existing and prospective customers, providing information and advice about our insurance products' scope of coverage and terms and conditions, and they continue to assist customers following the purchase of a policy.
+We encourage our customers to carefully review the wording in our policies and to ask their Producer/Broker questions as needed.
+Our underwriters regularly educate and inform the Producers/Brokers about our products to ensure that they have a comprehensive understanding of our products and the suitability of our products' coverage.
+In particular, our underwriters regularly provide Producers/Brokers with information about the cost of our products and their limits, deductibles and exclusions.

-We also provide the Producers/Brokers with additional services and resources about the risks our customers face through a variety of channels such as our website, social media channels, advertising, events (which include educational training events), webinars, brochures, whitepapers, newsletters, videos and email communications.
-Content provided to the Producers/Brokers includes policy information, legally required disclosures, incident response services, thought leadership on relevant topics (such as climate change), claims resources and education on risk mitigation on emerging risks (such as cyber and renewable energy risks).
-The applicable underwriting business unit, marketing and communications group, and legal department are all involved in the preparation of the material provided to the Producers/Brokers.
+We also provide the Producers/Brokers with services and resources pertaining to the risks our customers face, including policy information, legally required disclosures, incident response services, thought leadership on relevant topics (such as climate change), claims resources and education on risk mitigation on emerging risks (such as cyber and renewable energy risks).
+We provide these services and resources through a variety of channels, such as our website, social media channels, advertising, events (which include educational training events), webinars, brochures, whitepapers, newsletters, videos and email communications.
+The applicable underwriting business unit, marketing and communications group, and legal department are all involved in the preparation of materials provided to the Producers/Brokers.